Four important ideas we can all agree on

 Lost in translation

-Lets consider how the following, and similar, question neglects these princples: "What are your favorite ball activities for young children with global developmental delay?"
+Lets consider how the following, and similar, questions neglects these principles: "What are your favorite activities for a toddler toddler with poor ball skills?"

 Ball activities require visual pickup of information from the environment for planning actions, as well as sustained attention for staying on task.
 So I am also interested in how I can best structure the social environment to promote visual attention as well as sustained engagement in the task.